Seagate/halon/doc/architecture/subsystems-uses/index.rst

    :width: 60%
    :align: center

-HAMS-Cabal sits atop the networking components of the cluster to provide interconnect between nodes, layering a mechanism for scalable communication on top.
-HAMS-Cabal manages user services, but the user services do not interact with HAMS-Cabal in anyway, except user supplied monitors, which interact with the HAMS using the monitoring API.
+Halon sits atop the networking components of the cluster to provide interconnect between nodes, layering a mechanism for scalable communication on top.
+Halon manages user services, but the user services do not interact with Halon in anyway, except user supplied monitors, which interact with the HAMS using the monitoring API.

 Variability guide